django-cms/django-cms/docs/how_to/apphooks.rst

 To create an apphook, create a ``cms_apps.py`` file in your application.

-.. note:: Up to version 3.1 this module was named ``cms_app.py`` - please
-          update your existing modules to the new naming convention.
-          Support for the old name will be removed in version 3.4.

 The file needs to contain a :class:`CMSApp <cms.app_base.CMSApp>` sub-class.
 For example::

     from cms.app_base import CMSApp